-- When our Lord says no one can “take” his own sheep out of his hand and no one can “take” them out of the Father’s hand, he is referring to wolves snatching sheep, or thieves and robbers, or dangerous strangers who want to harm us.
+- When our Lord says no one can “take” his own sheep out of his hand and no one can “take” them out of the Father’s hand, he is referring to wolves snatching sheep or dangerous strangers who want to harm us.

 - The Jewish authorities would be right to be furious with Jesus, except that he was telling the truth.

 - If Jesus’ words are true—we believe they are—then we are not just going to get eternal life.
 Rather, we already have eternal life, even if we have to struggle and to pass through physical death.
 If we have eternal life, eternal life has already begun.
 Then just what are we afraid of?
 If we stay close to Christ, who can really harm us?

 - This earth is a dangerous place, because it is filled with wolves: Thieves, murderers, liars of every kind.
 But we are in the safe sheepfold.
 The sheepfold is the Church.
 We can go out into the fields, into the world, and be safe, because our shepherd is the Good Shepherd.